Gary J. Bass

-Gary Jonathan Bass is an American academic and author, specializing in international security, international law, and human rights.
+Gary Jonathan Bass is an American historian, academic, and author, specializing in international security, international law, and human rights.
 He is the William P. Boswell Professor of World Politics of Peace and War at Princeton University, where he has taught since 1999.
 Bass earned his Bachelor of Arts and PhD from Harvard University, where he wrote for The Harvard Crimson.
 He has authored four books, including The Blood Telegram: Nixon, Kissinger, and a Forgotten Genocide, a Pulitzer Prize finalist.
 His most recent work, Judgment at Tokyo: World War II on Trial and the Making of Modern Asia, has received widespread acclaim and was shortlisted for major literary awards.
 Bass has also contributed to numerous publications, including The New York Times and The Economist.

 Early life and education

 Bass graduated from Harvard University in 1992 with a Bachelor of Arts.
 While at Harvard, he wrote for The Harvard Crimson.
 After college, he worked as a reporter for The Economist doing journalism in Washington, D.C.'
 He went back to Harvard for graduate education, receiving a PhD in 1998.'
 He was a fellow at Harvard’s Center for International Affairs.